infinity.pop3¶

 rootCertFile:

-, optionalThe path to the the root certificate file to be used.
+string, optionalThe path to the the root certificate file to be used.

 -